kaitlinnewson/carto2019/content/abstracts.en.md

 ---
 ### Wednesday, 12-June
 #### <a name="Brackley"></a>Morning Keynote Address: Indigenous Peoples Atlas of Canada: Mapping Nations Without Borders
-[Chris Brackley](../speakers#Brackley), As The Crow Flies Cartography, Royal Canadian Geographic Society
+[Chris Brackley](../speakers#Brackley), As The Crow Flies cARTography, Royal Canadian Geographical Society

 At a time when the Canada’s stated relationship with Indigenous Peoples is described as “Nation to Nation”, two questions quickly arise.
 What are the nations that is Canada building relationships with; and where exactly are these nations?
 A good place to look for answers to these questions is in map drawers and spatial data warehouses.
 The language that defines national existence has long been cartography.
 Drawing border lines on a map creates a bounding box for a collective national identity, allowing a nation to say “inside these lines is where we live”.
 And of course, bounding a nation on a map asserts the nation's possession of the land, saying “these lands are ours”.